Budibase/website/content/blog/updates/pricing-v3.md

 ### Why are you limiting the Free plan for self-hosted users?

 Budibase will continue to be free for up to 20 users.
-Once a company hits the 20-user limit, we believe they’ve reached a point where they’ve experienced a level of value that justifies upgrading.
+Once a company hits the 20 user limit, we believe they’ve reached a point where they’ve experienced a level of value that justifies upgrading.